 e-Skills for the 21st Century

-The success of Europe 2020, the competitiveness and the innovation capability of European industry and social cohesion are dependent on the strategic and effective use of information and communication technologies (ICT) and the knowledge, skills, competences and inventiveness of the European workforce and citizens.
-There is a general recognition since the 1990s that the role of ICT on productivity and living standards is critical.
+The competitiveness and innovation capability of the European industry as well as social cohesion are increasingly dependent on the strategic and efficient use of new information and communication technologies as well as the knowledge, skills, competences and inventiveness of the European workforce and citizens.

 |The initiatives stemming from the implementation of the EU e-skills strategy are mainly financed by the Competitiveness and Innovation Framework Programme (CIP), which aims to encourage the competitiveness of European enterprises.|